If you’ve been intending to become a gardener but aren’t quite sure yet how to get started, this how-to guide is for you.

 Here’s how my garden looked at this stage.
 Note the 4 drip lines extending down each bed.

 Last, you should strongly consider laying mulch between your beds now that you’ve removed the ground cover.
-If you don’t, you’ll find that the weeds and grass grows back in faster than your vegetables.
+If you don’t, you’ll find that the weeds and grass grow back in faster than your vegetables.
 A good 3″ layer of mulch made of weed-suppressing woods (your nursery can help you pick out the best options) will save you a lot of weeding, plus it makes the garden look substantially better, aesthetically.
 I was able to purchase all the mulch I needed for under $17 – an investment I’m so glad to have made.

 With your garden beds in place, you’re now able to grow a multitude of vegetables, herbs, and flowers throughout the year.
 Plus, you can help nurture local pollinators, make your property more visually pleasing, and provide yourself with healthy outdoor activity (exercise, emotionally-centering contemplative time, Vitamin D – the list is long…)